Trade Forex Trading

 $1,000 * 100 = $100,000 dollars

-Most new traders ask what leverage is best for $100 dollars, or 500 dollars, or $1,000 account? - The best option to select when opening a live account is always 100:1 & not 400:1.
+Many beginner traders ask which leverage is best for $100, or $500, or $1,000 account? - The best option to select when registering a real account is 100:1 and not 400:1.

 Trading with Leverage

-In leverage guidelines: It's always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 in their account.
+In leverage guidelines: It's always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 leverage in their account.

 What's the Best Leverage for $100?